Men's Senior and Reserve Teams

 Ladies Night: Brides Through the Years

-Beginners' Yoga with Sinead McGilligan continues in the Dunamanagh clubrooms on Thursday 6th March.
-The class will run from 7.30-8.30pm and is open to both men and women.
+Beginners' Yoga with Sinead McGilligan continues in Aughabrack Community Hall on Thursday nights from 7.30-8.30pm and is open to both men and women.

-Attendees are asked to bring a mat or blanket.
-The classes will cost £4 each and everyone is welcome.
+Attendees are asked to note the change of venue and, where possible, bring a mat or blanket.
+The charge for the class will be £4 per person.

-This week's lotto letters were I, J, W and Y. There was no jackpot winner nor did anyone match three letters.
-Marty McSorley was the subsequent lucky dip winner.
+This week's lotto letters were B, D, U and X. There was no jackpot winner but Stephen O'Neill matched three letters.

 Next week's jackpot is £2000.